Mathi-Alagan/Oldagram/README.md

 It is a mini instagram clone.
 It is created with the help of HTML, CSS and JavaScript.
 The contents in the page are rendered out using JS.
-The post-like feature will be added soon.
+The post-like feature is added soon.
+But,the like animation on the post needs some work.
+Soon it'll be added too.
 I used semantic HTML to make the browser more accessible.
 The following image is a sample of what I built.